 The new 2020 overtime pay rules update and increase the salary test for determining who can earn overtime at a rate of one and one-half their regular hourly rate after working more than 40 hours during a workweek.
 The most important changes to the salary test are summarized in the following table.

-Old Overtime Rules vs. New Overtime Rules Taking Effect in 2020
+Old Overtime Laws vs. New Overtime Laws Taking Effect in 2020

 |Old Rules in Effect from, 2004 through 2019||New Rules Taking Effect in 2020|